Willem Mwedihanga

-Willem Mwedihanga (born 1986) is a Namibian footballer who plays for the Namibia national football team.
+Willem Mwedihanga (born 7 January 1986) is a Namibian footballer who plays as a midfielder for the Namibia national team.

 Career

-Mwedihanga began his soccer career playing for Teenagers Football club in Ongwediva.
-He then moved to United Africa Tigers, where he made a name for himself as a no nonsense centre back.
-In 2012, he joined Amazulu FC but only started playing for the club in January of 2013.
-He later left Amazulu FC at the end of 2014/2015 season after they got relegated and joined University of Pretoria.
-In 2015, he led Namibia to their 1st international Cup COSAFA Cup conceding only one goal in over 3 matches.
+Mwedihanga began his career playing for Teenagers Football club in Ongwediva.
+He then moved to United Africa Tigers, where he made a name for himself as a centre back.
+In 2012, he joined Amazulu but only started playing for the club in January 2013.
+He later left Amazulu at the end of the 2014–15 season after they got relegated and joined University of Pretoria.
+In 2015, he led Namibia to their first international Cup COSAFA Cup conceding only one goal in over three matches.